MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing.md

 For larger solutions with many test projects, you can control which projects and individual methods in a project participate in Live Unit Testing by editing the playlist.
 For example, if you have a solution with hundreds of test projects, you can select a targeted set of test projects to participate in Live Unit Testing.

-You select what Live Unit Testing should run by editing a Live Unit Testing playlist, a feature working just like playlists in the test explorer.
+You choose what Live Unit Testing should run by editing a Live Unit Testing playlist, a feature that works just like playlists in the test explorer.

 There are multiple ways to edit the Live Unit Testing playlist.

-1. Live Unit Testing tool window
+- Live Unit Testing tool window
-2. The code editor window
+- The code editor window
-3. The solution explorer
+- Solution Explorer
-4. Programatically in test code.
+- Programmatically in test code.

-Live Unit Testing saves include/exclude state as a user setting and remembers it when a solution is closed and reopened.
+Live Unit Testing saves the include/exclude state as a user setting and remembers it when a solution is closed and reopened.

 ### Live Unit Testing tool window

 You can use the playlist editor for the Live Unit Testing tab to include or exclude projects, namespaces or classes from execution.
-Click on the edit playlist button in the tool window.
+Click on the **Edit playlist** button in the tool window.

-You can check, uncheck the tree view elements, to include exclude tests.
+You can select, or deselect, the tree view elements to include or exclude tests.
 For example, if you check a single test, Live Unit Testing will run it on changes.
-If you select a class, then all tests in that class will be run and any new tests added to that class will be run as well.
+If you select a class, then all tests in that class will run and any new tests added to that class will run as well.

 ![Live Unit Testing playlist editor](./media/lut-v2/Edit-LUT-Playlist.png)

 ### The code editor window

 You can use the code editor window to include or exclude individual test methods.
-Right-click on the signature or body of the test method in the code editor window, and then select one of the following options:
+Right-click the signature or body of the test method in the code editor window, and then select one of the following options:

 - **Live Unit Testing** > **Include \<selected method>**
 - **Live Unit Testing** > **Exclude \<selected method>**
 - **Live Unit Testing** > **Exclude All But \<selected method>**

-### The solution explorer
+### Solution Explorer

 To select the individual projects in unit tests, do the following after Live Unit Testing is started:

 1. Right-click the solution in **Solution Explorer** and choose **Live Unit Testing** > **Exclude** to exclude the entire solution.
 1. Right-click each test project that you'd like to include in the tests and choose **Live Unit Testing** > **Include**.

-### Programatically in test code.
+### Programatically in test code

 You can apply the <xref:System.Diagnostics.CodeAnalysis.ExcludeFromCodeCoverageAttribute> attribute to programmatically exclude methods, classes, or structures from reporting their coverage in Live Unit Testing.